-Corporate wellness offers enormous opportunities for fitness professionals.
-And the opportunities are not boilerplate.
+Corporate wellness offers enormous opportunities for certified personal trainers and health coaches….and the opportunities are not boilerplate.

 Each business has a different culture with diverse employees – each of whom has distinct needs and faces unique challenges.